zainibeats/taskwise/docs/self-hosting-guide.md

 3. **Optional: Set up HTTPS**
    - For secure access, consider setting up HTTPS with Let's Encrypt
    - If using HTTPS, update URLs to use `https://` instead of `http://`
+   - See [SSL Setup Guide](ssl-setup-guide.md) for detailed instructions

 ## Data Backup